-To delete a database, use the Delete button.
-It’s located in the Danger zone section of the database’s Configuration tab.
+To delete a database, use the Delete button located in the Danger zone section of the database’s Configuration tab.

-Databases must be empty before they can be deleted.
 Deleted databases cannot be recovered.
-(We recommend making a backup, just in case.)
+We recommend making a backup, just in case.

 2. If you have more than one subscription, select the target subscription from the list.
 This displays the Databases tab for the selected subscription.